TomaszWoloszyn983/mood-design-gift-shop/TESTING.md

 ### **Update Product in the basket.**

 Steps:
-* Click the Basket Icon displayed in the Navigation Bar go to the Basket Page.
+* Click the Basket Icon displayed in the Navigation Bar and go to the Basket Page.
     ![Update Product](documentation/testing/update_basket01.jpg)
-* Enter demanded value in the Quantity column.
+* Enter the demanded value in the Quantity column.
-* Submit clicking green button.
+* Submit clicking the green button.

 Expected result:
 * A confirmation toast box should be displayed.
 * Number in the Quantity box should be updated.
-* The Total Price of the Order ahould also be updated immediately.
+* The Total Price of the Order should also be updated immediately.
     ![Update Product](documentation/testing/update_basket02.jpg)

-In case of entering incorrect values, such as 0 or value greater the the quantity of the products available on stock a suitable warning message will be displayed.
+In case of entering incorrect values, such as 0 or value greater than the quantity of the products available on stock a suitable warning message will be displayed.

 ![Wrong value](documentation/testing/wrong_value_shop04.jpg)
 ![Wrong value](documentation/testing/wrong_value_shop03.jpg)